antrea-io/antrea/docs/windows.md

 mode is deprecated.
 For Kubernetes versions prior to 1.26, Antrea can work with userspace kube-proxy on Windows Nodes.
 For more information refer to section [Add Windows kube-proxy DaemonSet (only for Kubernetes versions prior to 1.26)](#add-windows-kube-proxy-daemonset-only-for-kubernetes-versions-prior-to-126)

-Installing Antrea using [wins](https://github.com/rancher/wins) gives you a lot of flexibility to manage it as a Pod if you are using Docker on Windows, this is how you can run Antrea in a Pod.

 #### Download & Configure Antrea for Linux